infestdead/memcmon/README.md

 install
 ======

-download the memcmon script via https://github.com/infestdead/memcmon
+1. download the memcmon script

-$chmod +x memcmon
+2. chmod +x memcmon

-move the script to executable folder - /usr/bin/ or whatever you prefer
+3. move the script to executable folder - /usr/local/bin/ or whatever you prefer

+4. edit the script and add your server(s)

-$ memcmon to run the script
+5. run the script